 Bay-Delta Conservation Plan: A License to Kill?

-BDCP's "Covered Activities" will be the suite of actions that the "potential regulated entities" (that is,the California Department of Water Resources, the US Bureau of Reclamation, and other "entities that export, divert or otherwise benefit from diversion of water from the Delta and/or its tributaries" of the Delta region and its watershed) would like to undertake.
+BDCP's "Covered Activities" consists of the suite of actions that the "potential regulated entities" ( e.g.,the California Department of Water Resources and the US Bureau of Reclamation), would like to undertake.

 First on the list (in Section 7.5) is "conveyance elements" of the State Water Project and the Central Valley Project: specifically, the various ways to move Sacramento River water around or under the the Delta.
 Promoters of the BDCP have settled on subterranean twin tunnels as their preferred model.
 This clause of the plan includes a nod to the now-defunded Environmental Water Account, a failed program to obtain water for contractors who have given up water for endangered fish. …

 The ecological goal under the Bay Delta Conservation Plan is to provide enough habitat restoration and protective measures so that routine state and federal water project operations will not cause the extinction of the Delta’s endangered fish species.
 But it is questionable whether any number of “takes” can be justified under a legitimate conservation plan.